 I thought it was so striking, and complimentary.
 You’re about to take flight in the wake of some kind of transformation.
 Kudos to you on that, it’s really beautiful.

-I have a question around collaboration.
+I have a question about collaboration.
 That’s something you mentioned opening yourself up to in different ways.
-In Death Drive you worked with Lana Del Rabies and Chino Amobi – what was that process like for you?
+In Death Drive, you worked with Lana Del Rabies and Chino Amobi – what was that process like for you?